aaugustin/mtefd/multiple-template-engines.rst

    don't care about directory names the same way they do about file extensions.

-   The intent of this design is that only one engine will find a template with a given identifier and that the order of template engines won't matter.
+   In a project that is developed so that only one engine will find a template with a given identifier, the order of template engines doesn't matter.
-   However nothing prevents users from relying on the order of template engines to implement fallback schemes.
+   However it's also possible to rely on this order to implement fallback schemes.
+For instance, if a pluggable application uses the DTL, a developer can provide Jinja2 replacements for its templates by putting Jinja2 before the DTL in the ``TEMPLATES`` setting described below.

 Option 4 appears to provide the best compromise.
 It isn't perfect but it beats the alternatives and it doesn't have any drawbacks for daily use.
 It creates a healthy separation between templates designed for each engine.

-In addition, option 1 should be provided because it lets users implement their own scheme if option 4 doesn't cater for their use case and it won't add much complexity to the implementation.
+In addition, option 1 will be provided because it gives developers low-level control for atypical use cases.
+They can implement their own scheme if option 4 doesn't work for them.
+It won't add much complexity to the implementation.

 Configuring
 -----------